 - ICE CUBES DONE QUICK - Features small or medium size options for bullet shape ice, ready in just 6 to 8 minutes.
 The...

-- QUIET and ENERGY EFFICIENT - With a quiet compressor that requires low energy to cool, it's a tiny yet mighty addition...
+- ENERGY EFFICIENT ICE MAKER - Equipped with a compressor that requires low energy to cool, this ice machine is a tiny yet...

 The method detailed below should only be carried out if the ice maker is operating correctly.
 Before carrying out the steps, you must do a little test, just in case the problem of the ice maker not working is down to a malfunction.